HOLMES GREYHOUND STADIUM SUMMARY

 FURTHER COMMENTS———————The track was constructed on a hillside which created a back straight that ran at a different level to the home straight, some owners nicknamed the track ” The Wall of Death”.

 The Holmes Greyhound Stadium was located in the district of Holmes, one mile south west of Rotherham town centre.
 The newly constructed Holmes track had been funded by a Greyhound Racing Company who had earlier staged racing at the close by Millmoor Football Ground, the home of Rotherham United Football Club.
 The previous track had operated around the perimeter of the football pitch for more than two years previous, but pressures from the landlords and other sources, forced the Greyhound Company to look elsewhere to stage their sport.
 This new venue began to develop on land made available by the removal of a Bowling Club, and a cluster of garden allotments, situated between Psalters Lane and Hartington Road.
 The Holmes track would see itself operating as a flapping track throughout its existence, opening up with its first meeting on the 31st of July 1933, two days after it had run its last meeting at the Millmoor track.
 But this new venue was far from perfect, mainly due to its running surface, which had been constructed on a hillside, which had inherited a notable slope, with some owners nicknaming the track as “The Wall Of Death”.
-During the 1950’s, races consisted of five greyhounds, who would in turn contest behind an inside Sumner type hare, over distances of 465 and 700 yards, with a new distance of 405 yards becoming incorporated later.
+During the 1950’s, races consisted of five greyhounds, but during the mid 1960’s six dog racing had been experimented.
+The hounds would contest behind an inside Sumner type hare, over distances of 465 and 700 yards, with a new distance of 405 yards becoming incorporated later.
 Sadly, the track closed during 1974, after the site had been sold for redevelopment, with the venue becoming demolished soon after.
 Today, the site is covered by housing on Birch Park Court and Hartington Close, which acts as pinpointers to were the track once lay, and whose presence leaves no evidence at all of a greyhound track ever having been there.